SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-to-kubernetes/README.md

 # Azure Key Vault for Kubernetes

+**This helm chart is still in Alpha and not yet ready for public consumption**

 This chart will install a Kubernetes controller to handle `AzureKeyValuSecret` resources and a mutating admission webhook, that transparantly injects Azure Key Vault secrets into containers.

 For more information see the main GitHub repository at [https://github.com/SparebankenVest/azure-key-vault-to-kubernetes](https://github.com/SparebankenVest/azure-key-vault-to-kubernetes).